 Introduction to Hand Building

-Introduction to Hand Building: Come learn to make things with clay!
+Come learn to make things with clay!
 Designed for students brand-new to clay and/or new to hand building.
 We will focus on building a strong foundation of skills and techniques that students can carry forward in their ceramics practice.
 Each class meeting will have a specific focus and students can expect to complete 6-8 projects.
-We’ll make everything from pinch pots to textured bowl molds!
+We’ll make everything from pinch pots to garden sculptures!
 The class will also include discussions of basic knowledge about clay, glazes, and kilns that will give students a holistic understanding of ceramics.

 Student work will be available for pick up 1-2 weeks after the end of the class.